-The History of Economics Society was formally constituted in 1974 to promote interest in and inquiry into the history of economics and related parts of intellectual history; to facilitate communication and discourse among scholars working in the field of the history of economics; and to disseminate knowledge about the history of economics.
+The History of Economics Society was formally constituted in 1974 to promote interest in the history of economics and related disciplines; to facilitate communication and discourse among scholars working in the field of the history of economics; and to disseminate knowledge about the history of economics.

-Multi-year initiatives will be viewed more favorably if they have a plausible plan for developing their own sources of ongoing funding.
-Funding from the Society is not considered an ongoing commitment but may be renewed at the committee’s discretion.
+Multi-year initiatives will be viewed more favorably if they include plausible plans for developing independent sources of ongoing funding.
+Funding from the Society is not an ongoing commitment but may be renewed at the committee’s discretion.

 Guidelines and Proposal Format

-Recipients are expected to submit a report to the HES President following the completion of the event specifying how the funds were utilized, summarizing the proceedings of the event, and reporting on evaluation results.
+Each grant recipient must submit a report to the HES President following the completion of the project specifying how the funds were utilized, summarizing the activities, and reporting on evaluation results.